 Square Quilting scale

 This is a clear ruler which has a square shape and is used for cutting fabric square pieces accurately.
-It is great for squaring half square triangle blocks and is a must have if love patchwork and quilting.
+It is great for squaring half square triangle blocks and is a must have if you like patchwork and quilting.

 Other curved rulers